 The Internal Revenue Service and the U.S. Department of Justice utilize various tools to track and hold accountable individuals who evade their taxes and reporting obligations by sheltering money in undisclosed foreign bank accounts.
 One important law enforcement mechanism that has led to much success in gathering information about foreign accounts has been the use of John Doe summons.
 The IRS defines a John Doe summons as “[A]ny summons where the name of the taxpayer under investigation is unknown and therefore not specifically identified.”
 A John Doe summons, if authorized, allows the IRS request the identities of U.S. taxpayers who may have offshore bank accounts.

 If you are an individual subject to U.S. taxes and you have an undisclosed foreign bank account, you should be aware that the odds are increasing each year that the IRS will eventually determine your identity.
 The penalties for not disclosing a foreign bank account are severe; if you have such an account you should seek the advice of a tax attorney.
-The experienced international tax law firm of Sherayzen Law Office, PLLC can assist you in these important matters.
+The experienced international tax law firm of Sherayzen Law Office, Ltd. can assist you in these important matters.

 John Doe Summons and Other Enforcement Mechanisms

 In a previous article, we covered the IRS John Doe summons seeking records of the correspondent account at Wells Fargo for Canadian Imperial Bank of Commerce FirstCaribbean International Bank (FCIB), a Barbados-based bank with branches in eighteen Caribbean countries.
 The IRS has been utilizing John Doe summons frequently and will likely increase its use in the future.
 For example, in a recent high-profile case, the federal district court for the Southern District of New York entered an order authorizing the IRS to issue a John Doe summons seeking records for Wegelin Bank’s U.S. correspondent account at the Swiss bank, UBS.